German fraternity under investigation for anti-Semitic crimes | DW | 08.09.2020

 Police and prosecutors are now trying to ascertain whether the incident had underlying anti-Semitic motives or was part of a fraternity ritual known as "belting."

-Normannia's national website featured a full page statement announcing the disbanding of current membership of the Heidelberg chapter and a statement that it will not accept anti-Semitic sentiment among its members.
+Normannia's national website featured a full page statement announcing the disbanding of current membership of the Heidelberg chapter and a message that it will not accept anti-Semitic sentiment among its members.

 js/dr (AFP, dpa, KNA)